 We needed our passports and to fill in forms for departing HK and arriving in Macau.
 We traveled by ferry.
 Catriona had booked our tickets on the internet.

 The ferry was called the Taipa/Cotai Strip ferry and the entire journey took only 45minutes.
 We had a McDonalds breakfast before boarding.
 It was like traveling by air as the ferry terminal seemed just like an airport with long queues to board, a stand by line and immigration.
+We did not need visas because Macau counts as a special region of China.

 A free air conditioned bus transported us directly from the ferry to the Venetian hotel.
 We had a wander around.
 Inside was a mega casino and best of all a fake Venice complete with canals, gondolas and expensive shops.
 High above us a realistic, painted sky with clouds and birds.
 I’ve never seen ANYTHING like that before.